aavila320/comp401/project01/README.txt

 The following was the main site used for formatting the different strings in the code: https://docs.python.org/2/library/string.html
 The Wikipedia site: http://en.wikipedia.org/wiki/Quadtree was also used extensively to gain a better understanding of what a QuadTree is.
+The following site helped me determine how to set up my QuadTree.
+The visual representations shown really help understand how a QuadTree works” http://gamedevelopment.tutsplus.com/tutorials/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space--gamedev-374.

 Quadtree:
 A tree data structure in which each internal node has four children.
 Often times a QuadTree is used in gaming to detect collisions as well as special indexing and storing data.
 Each number is given a body ID which is a specified identification (for those numbers that were added).